Step 1: Get expert advice

 Alongside the benefits of equity release, we also want you to be aware of what’s important to consider before making a decision.

-4. Equity release will reduce your financial options in the future
+4. A lifetime mortgage may result in limited or no property equity remaining and will reduce your financial options in the future